 PPS Arts Partnership

-The Foundation for Portland Public Schools (FPPS) is launching a new program called the PPS Arts Partnership to connect local arts organizations and Portland Public Schools students in new and more powerful ways.
+The Foundation for Portland Public Schools (FPPS) created the PPS Arts Partnership to connect local arts organizations and Portland Public Schools students in new and more powerful ways.

 The PPS Arts Partnership provides funding to schools to bring outstanding local artists into classrooms to support and enhance the curriculum through art projects or workshops over multiple sessions (five or more visits).
 Educators decide how to incorporate visiting artists into their curriculum, be it through a one-week stay or by bringing in artists at key times over the semester or year.
 All partnerships must engage students in hands-on projects in the arts with explicit learning goals, although the subject areas may vary (arts-related, other content areas, or SEL goals).
 In other words, the visiting artists will not exclusively be performers, and students will not exclusively be spectators.

-2025-2026 will be a pilot year for the program.
-For the pilot, schools can select from the following list of partner organizations to ensure a high-quality experience with a teaching artist or an artist supported by a teaching artist.
+In 2026-27, every school in the district can participate if interested.
+We encourage schools to select from the following list of partner organizations to ensure a high-quality experience with a teaching artist or an artist supported by a teaching artist.

-- Indigo Arts Alliance: A list of participating artists will be available in summer 2025.
+• Indigo Arts Alliance: A list of participating artists will be available soon

 The PPS Arts Partnership is open to experiences in a wide range of disciplines: visual arts, music, performing arts, writing, audio, dance, crafts, etc. The program will provide new learning opportunities and will not replace existing projects.
 For example, working with the Portland Symphony through the PPS Arts Partnership will not affect a school’s participation in the KinderKonzerts, PSO Explorers, or Youth Concerts programs that the PSO may already have in that school.
 If you have a recommendation for a teaching artist or arts organization that should be added to this list, please reach out to FPPS!

-Depending on the length and scope of the partnership, FPPS will provide up to $6,000 per school to contract with an organization or artist.
+Depending on the length and scope of the partnership, FPPS will provide up to $8,000 per partnership.
 Budgets can also include supplies.

 Eligibility